 If your desire is to not lose money and even earn a little, you'd be better off with a liquid 5-year certificate of deposit (CD) that pays a guaranteed rate of interest for a smaller lock-in period.
-Although, a retiree's success is most enhanced through a properly managed portfolio, consisting of healthy long-term asset classes, low-cost ETFs allocated based on risk tolerance, and periodic rebalancing.
+Although, a retiree's success can be enhanced through a properly managed portfolio, consisting of healthy long-term asset classes, low-cost ETFs allocated based on risk tolerance, and periodic rebalancing.

 Another aspect to look at is the investment objective based on the individual's risk tolerance.
-Are you younger and looking to grow your assets or nearing retirement and looking for a more conservative account with principal protection and some income?
+Are you younger and looking to grow your assets or nearing retirement and looking to be more conservative with principal protection and some income?